perebaj/jjhandbook/work/tino.md

         Existe também o processo inverto de desvinculação: **opt-out**.
 - KYC: Know Your Customer.
 It's a process that gather some information about the customer to enable or not the access to some services.
 - TPV: Total Payment Volume.
 It's the total amount of money that is transacted in a given period.
+- Instituicao de pagamento/FIDIC
+- Culture aspects
+    - The customer is the sun
+    - We act in the light speed
+    - Evolving day after day

 Levando esses conceitos para a realidade da Tino, basicamente os assets(URs), são produtos físicos que os clientes compram, e que ainda não estão em suas mãos.